greenzorro/excel-ps-batch-export/README.md

 1. Paste content in the spreadsheet.
 2. Run batch_export.py

-If you know Python well, you could even edit the code to make the script moniter the spreadsheet and export images automatically once the spreadsheet is modified.
+I even made another script to moniter the spreadsheet and export images automatically once the spreadsheets are modified.

 ## Prerequisite